 So what’s the snag?

 Yes… there had to be a snag, didn’t there?
-Unfortunately, the dental button has been discontinued :(.
+Unfortunately, it looks as if the dental button has been discontinued :(.
 To the best of our knowledge, only a handful of dentists in the U.K. have it – among them Lincoln (see above) in Welwyn Garden City and Mike Gow in Glasgow.
+And it is (was?) expensive – around £1000.